vegaprotocol/specs/specs/0018-quant-risk-suite.md

 # Summary
 The quant risk suite contains functionality to deliver:

-1. Risk factors
+1. Risk factors (calculated by  the _quantitative risk model_)
-1. Margin levels
+1. Margin levels (calculated by the _margin calculator_)
 1. Calibration outputs (not required for Nicenet)

 # Guide-level explanation
-The “quant risk suite” encapsulates a _quantitative model_, _margin calculator_ and _calibrator_.
+The “quant risk suite” encapsulates a _quantitative risk model_, _margin calculator_ and _calibrator_.

-The market parameter specifies which quantitative model is in play for a market.
+The market parameter specifies which _quantitative risk model_ is in play for a market.

 # Reference-level explanation

-## _Quantitative model_
+## _Quantitative risk model_
-The quantitative model returns risk factors which are used in the **_margin calculator_** (see below).
+The quantitative risk model calculates **risk factors** which are used in the **_margin calculator_** (see below).

-The quantitative model may take one or more of the following as inputs:
+The quantitative risk model may take one or more of the following as inputs:
 * risk parameters (e.g. volatility)
 * product parameters (e.g. minimum contract size)
 * order book data (full current order book with volume aggregated at price levels)
 * position data (for each trader)
 * event data (e.g. passage of time) (Not for Futures / Nicenet )

-The quantitative model returns two risk factors:
+The quantitative risk model returns two risk factors:

 1. Long position risk factor
 2. Short position risk factor